dorj222/GuessTheCapitalsAndroid/README.md

 # GuessTheCapitalsAndroid
-An android game where a player can guess the capital cities.
+An Android game where a player can guess the capital cities.

 Description